- SOAR 101

-To empower organizations in the fight against advance persistent threats and sophisticated adversaries, SOAR must evolve beyond the linear process of ingesting alerts and automating simple response actions.
-This is why D3 has fully embedded the MITRE ATT&CK framework into its SOAR platform and developed ATTACKBOT, a unique solution for identifying and addressing the entire kill chain of complex attacks.
-You can read all about ATTACKBOT in our recent SOAR 2.0 whitepaper.
+To empower organizations in the fight against advance persistent threats and sophisticated adversaries, SOAR platforms must evolve beyond the linear process of ingesting alerts and automating simple response actions.
+This is why D3 has fully embedded the MITRE ATT&CK framework into its SOAR platform and developed a unique solution for identifying and addressing the entire kill chain of complex attacks.

-To give you a clear example of how D3’s ATTACKBOT can transform security operations, in this post we’ll walk you through a phishing investigation and show you the impact of ATTACKBOT’s unique capabilities.
+To give you a clear example of how D3’s MITRE ATT&CK correlation can transform security operations, in this post we’ll walk you through a phishing investigation and show you the impact of D3’s unique capabilities.

 Our hypothetical scenario takes place within a large company with 10,000 computers on its network.
 An external adversary sends a phishing email to 100 users on the network.
 These emails are flagged by the company’s email security tool, which automatically generates 100 events in D3 SOAR.
 The investigator, a Tier 1 or 2 SOC analyst who is operating D3, must now determine which of the targeted computers has been successfully compromised.
 In other words, who, if anyone, clicked on the malicious link in the email.